App page

 Result

-Selected entities can choose the field as criteria.
+The selected entities by using Requests page can choose the field as filtering criteria.

 Visible criteria